Summer Blooms in the Kogelberg: Walking the Palmiet River Trail

 Above: The Palmiet River offers some beautiful swimming spots during the summer months, but care is strongly advised.
 Please avoid swimming when the river is flowing strongly (such as in the above photo) as currents can be dangerous.

-Hiking permits can be purchased at Oudebosch (opening hours 7h30 to 16h00) with a conservation fee of R50 payable for adults and R30 for children or free for valid Wildcard holders.
-Card facilities are not available at the time of writing so please bring cash for any permit payments required.
+You’ll also pay a conservation fee of R50 for adults and R30 for children.
+Opening hours are between 7h30 to 16h00.
+You’ll need to bring cash for any permit payments required.
 It is important to keep your permit on you at all times.
-Don’t forget to always hike well prepared, bringing along sufficient drinking water, snacks, sunhat and sunblock as well as warm clothes as the weather can change quickly in the mountains.
+Remember always to hike well prepared, bringing along sufficient drinking water, snacks, sunhat and sunblock as well as warm clothes as the weather can change quickly in the mountains.

 Know, grow, protect and enjoy South Africa’s indigenous plants.